Bylaws

 - Understands the Corporation is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

-- Whether there are any compensation arrangements with officers or Board members.
+- Whether there are any compensation arrangements Board members.

 The Board of Directors shall have power to make, alter, amend, and repeal the Articles of Incorporation or the Bylaws of the Corporation by vote of a majority of all of the Board of Directors at any regular or special meeting.